pseudonymcp/keggmapping/README.md

 Use ```config.py``` to configure the output directories and organism groups for your analysis.

 1. Run ```buildKeggDB.py``` without parameters to download mapping files (gene ID to KO) for all organisms and the list of modules via KEGG REST API.
 You can specify 'Prokaryotes' and/or 'Eukaryotes' via the ```config.py``` file.
-You can run ```updateKeggDB.py``` anytime to re-download a new version of the module list and to update mapping files for organisms that were not included in the last download or should be remove (e.g. switching from Prokaryotes and Eukaryotes to Prokaryotes alone).
+You can run ```updateKeggDB.py``` anytime to re-download a new version of the module list and to update mapping files for organisms that were not included in the last download or should be removed (e.g. switching from Prokaryotes and Eukaryotes to Prokaryotes alone).

 2. Run ```annotate.py``` to annotate the BLAST result (with a specified max. e-value, min. bitscore and min. identity threshold) with KO numbers.
 __Usage:__ ```annotate.py <file> <max log e-value> <min bitscore> <min identity>```